 Send to the address on the form along with a cheque or money order (if applicable).

-Or you can attend the Monitor WA office at Unit 2/17 Macadam Place Balcatta WA 6021 between 9:00am and 4:30pm to pay by cash and collect your Student SmartRider card on the spot.
+Or you can attend the Monitor WA office, with both a completed Application for Student Smartrider form and Home Education Certificate of Registration, at Unit 2/17 Macadam Place Balcatta WA 6021 between 9:00am and 4:30pm to pay by cash and collect your Student SmartRider card on the spot.

 When your child receives their Student SmartRider, you can register to be listed as a 'Third Party' on their card.
 This will allow you to make enquiries regarding your child's SmartRider card, when you call the Transperth InfoLine.
 To become registered as a 'Third Party', call the InfoLine on 13 62 13, with your child present.
 Your child will need to verify that you are their parent, and that they wish for you to act on their behalf.
 Once completed, you will not need your child present in future to make enquiries regarding their card.